Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Link plugins to WP.com Marketplace on Atomic sites.
 - Metered billing: Hide usage bar when site has AI plan.
 - Paywall: Improve already subscriber experience.
+- Refactor blocks registration.
 - Register WordAds block earlier to make it more discoverable.
 - Remove Jetpack option jetpack-memberships-connected-account-id.
-- SEO Title & Description - Display the current nucount of characters, even when over the suggested limit.
+- SEO Title & Description: Display the current nucount of characters, even when over the suggested limit.
 - Sitemaps: Update the colors used on the sitemap page to match updated Jetpack branding colors.
 - Subscribers: Allow admins to see subscribe modal.
 - Subscription block: Improve wording to get access to content.